 Union Terrace Gardens is being regenerated to conserve the Victorian park’s heritage while enhancing access, amenity and activity and its role as the city’s green heart.
-It is scheduled to reopen in summer 2021.

 Award-winning consultancy LDA Design developed plans based on the Masterplan vision using additional feedback gathered during a public engagement exercise.
 Balfour Beatty is the construction contractor.

 - New accessible walkway route into the gardens from Union Street

 - Lift access from Union Terrace into the upper level of the gardens through a new entrance building on Union Terrace at the existing Burns Monument

 - Improved disabled parking facilities on Union Terrace directly adjacent to the new accessible walkway routes into the gardens

 - Pavilions on Union Street, Union Terrace and Rosemount Viaduct

 - Landscaping and lighting, and the refurbishment of the Union Terrace arches

 - Tree replacement programme and new planting to increase the number and variety, promoting bio-diversity